GBen1/CountMADescrow/README.md

 **Make you own graph !**

->After using this script for the first time ( `bash MADcountV2.sh`) you will be able to display a weekly/monthly/quarterly/yearly analyse of your last search in using this command: `bash displaylaststats.sh`
+>After using this script for the first time ( `bash MADcountV2.sh`) you will be able to display a timeline (weekly/monthly/quarterly/yearly) stats of your last search in using this command: `bash displaylaststats.sh`

 ***